 Professor Mark Schrödter, Professor of Social Pedagogy, Institute for Social Work, University of Kassel, Germany, who specializes in ethical aspects of social work judgement and decision making including issues of probability and big data.

 Dr Emily Putnam-Hornstein, Associate Professor and Director of the Children’s Data Network, University of Southern California, United States of America, whose work focuses on the integration and application of data to inform interventions and policies.

 Professor Karen Broadhurst, Professor of Social Work, University of Lancaster, England, who is leading the creation of the Nuffield Family Justice Observatory which aims to improve the use of data and research evidence in the family justice system.

-The fifth DARE symposium builds on the fourth symposium in July 2016 which brought together over 120 delegates from 12 countries including senior practitioners, managers, policy makers, researchers, regulators and social workers in education and training.
+The fifth DARE symposium in July 2018 brought together about 160 delegates from 22 countries (across four continents), including senior practitioners, managers, policy makers, researchers, regulators and social workers in education and training.

 - Professor Haluk Soydan, Research Professor of Social Work, University of Southern California Suzanne Dworak-Peck School of Social Work, USA

 - Professor Rami Benbenishty, Louis and Gabi Weisfeld School of Social Work, Bar Ilan University, Israel,

 - Professor Brian Littlechild, Research Lead, Department of Nursing & Social Work, University of Hertfordshire

 The fourth DARE symposium in July 2016 brought together about 130 delegates from 12 countries including social workers in practice, management, policy, regulation, and education and training.